The Missing Cross to Purity

 for this is the belief that overcomes the world;

-else their children were unholy, but now they are clean.
-1 Cor 7:14.
+else their children would be unholy, but now they are clean.
+1 Cor 7:14. *

 For this belief is greater than he that is of the world,